Night of San Juan in Malaga

 When is the night of San Juan in Malaga?

-Although summer officially starts on 21 June, the night of San Juan falls on the 23 June, a Saturday this year.
+Although summer officially starts on 21 June, the night of San Juan falls on 23 June, a Friday this year.
 Expect all-night celebrations on the beaches in Malaga.

 What does it celebrate?